oxc-project/oxc/README.md

 so it would be much appreciated if I can invite you and review any of the code and point out for improvements.
 I welcome all nitpickings and bikesheddings.

-I have crated some [discussions](https://github.com/Boshen/oxc/discussions).
+I have also created some [discussions](https://github.com/Boshen/oxc/discussions) for documenting my thought processes.

 ## Milestone